jupyter/enhancement-proposals/binder-api/README.md

 }
 ```

-With an API key, a GET against the top level resource:
+Get info on all running servers for a named environment

 ```
-GET /api/X/environmentName/ HTTP 1.1
+GET /servers/envirnoment-name/ HTTP 1.1
 Authorization: 5c011f6b474ed90761a0c1f8a47957a6f14549507f7929cc139cbf7d5b89
 ```

-Returns all of the current containers that user is allowed to see.
+*returns*

 ```
 [